-The Back Yard Burn: While it might seem like an efficient way to reduce that big pile of waste down to a small pile of ashes, there are a lot of junk items that are not safe for burning.
+The Back Yard Burn: While it might seem like an efficient way get rid of your junk and to reduce that big pile of waste down to a small pile of ashes, there are a lot of junk items that are not safe for burning.
 Not to mention the small problem of dealing with angry neighbors, irritated firemen, and angry police when they pull up with lights and sirens.
 Old paint cans, e-waste, carpets, and even some clothing are not meant for burning and can release toxic smoke and fumes that cause even more danger and harm.
 In areas that are dry, there is the danger of fire spreading and causing more damage.
 And there are local laws and restrictions about burning in backyards that carry pretty hefty fees.

-Back Alley Ditch and Run: Randomly dumping your junk in alleys, vacant lots, at construction sites, or in empty fields is also not a good idea for junk removal.
+Back Alley Ditch and Run: Randomly dumping and getting rid of your junk in alleys, vacant lots, at construction sites, or in empty fields is also not a good idea for junk removal.
 Your biggest concern is the illegality of what you’re doing – it’s a for sure ticket in most areas.
 Even if it’s in the middle of the desert, there are consequences, even to the point of losing your job if you’re busted.
 Then there are the owners of the areas you decide to gift with your junk.
 The ease and low cost today for installing surveillance equipment in even rarely used work sites, alleyways, and other areas prone to unwanted trespassers means that you may be caught on camera.
 And this is not the 10 minutes of fame you want to be known for.

 Midnight Dumpster Dumping: We’re betting that many of you reading this have either done this, or know someone who did.
 In today’s world of smart phone cameras, surveillance equipment, and everything showing up on social media, it’s not only easy to get caught, but illegal as well.
 If you dumpster dump in a company’s facilities you can get caught on camera.
 If you take advantage of a neighbor without their permission, you’ll create an awkward situation and a bad reputation.
 Laws in most states classify illegal dumpster dumping as Theft of Services, or even Trespassing, if you’re caught, both of which can mean large fees.
 At the very least, you’ll go viral on YouTube, in a way that you’ll never live down.